alta3/ssh-githugger/README.md

     `./setup.sh`

-0. Run the help example
+0. Run the help example to determine if installation was successful.

     `python3.8 ssh-copy-id-from-github.py -h`